HomeArticle

 Altman directly told the sophomore students in the audience:

-By the time you graduate, you will enter a world where AGI already exists.
+By the time you graduate, you will step into a world where AGI already exists.

 Of course, the underlying driving forces of human beings won't change.
 You still have to move, find a job, and consider starting a family.

-But scientific research will be highly automated, and the meaning of starting a startup or working for a big company will be completely rewritten.
+But scientific research will be highly automated, and the meanings of starting a startup and working for a big company will be completely rewritten.

-2. Programming agents are the next ChatGPT moment.
+2. Programming agents will be the next ChatGPT moment.

-What will be the next big thing?
+What will be the next big hit?
 Altman didn't hesitate: Programming AI agents.

-Closely following, but not fully exploded yet, is the equal ability of AI to perform tasks in all knowledge - based jobs.
+Closely following but not yet fully booming is the equivalent ability of AI to perform tasks in all knowledge - based jobs.

 3. One person can do the work of a medium - sized company.

-In the future, there will be a large number of micro - startups with one person or six partners, and their influence and revenue can even compete with today's medium - and large - sized enterprises.
+In the future, there will be a large number of micro - startups with one person or six partners, whose influence and revenue can even rival today's medium - and large - sized enterprises.

-Altman said that the emergence of the iPhone was the last such opportunity, and this time it's even more powerful.
+Altman said that the advent of the iPhone was the last such opportunity, and this time it's even more powerful.

 Not only can you do things that were previously unthinkable, but you can also build products and companies extremely quickly with very little manpower.